usc-poir613/pset0/README.md

     - Edit the Markdown document [`information.md`](information.md) to include your own details.
 Follow the instructions in [`GIT.md`](GIT.md) to commit your changes and push them to GitHub.

-2. Look at [`assignment0.Rmd`](assignment0.Rmd).
-Add the missing code and write up the answers.
+2. Look at [`RMarkdown-practice.Rmd`](RMarkdown-practice.Rmd).
+Fix the code and compile it into an .html file.
 Commit and push this change as above.

 Congratulations, you are finished!